 - a.
 One or more of the following (or any combination thereof): - (1) Integrated Treatment Services for Co-Occurring Disorders/Individual Counseling (6015) to one (1) defendant/offender.
-This treatment shall conform to the standards set forth in 2010 and 6010, but shall be completed in an integrated fashion. - (2) Integrated Treatment Services for Co-Occurring Disorders/Group

-Counseling (6026) with at least two (2), but no more than ten (10) defendants/offenders.
+This treatment shall conform to the standards set forth in 2010 and 6010, but shall be completed in an integrated fashion. - (2) Integrated Treatment Services for Co-Occurring Disorders/Group Counseling (6026) with at least two (2), but no more than ten (10) defendants/offenders.
 This treatment shall conform to the standards set forth in 2020 and 6020, but shall be completed in an integrated fashion.

-- (3) Integrated Treatment Services for Co-Occurring Disorders/Treatment Readiness Group (6027) Two (2) or more defendants/offenders and/or family members. - (4) Integrated Treatment Services for Co-Occurring Disorders/Family Counseling (6036) to defend ant/offender and one (1) or more family members.
-The vendor may meet with family members without the defend ant/offender present with USPO/USPSO approval.
+(3) Integrated Treatment Services for Co-Occurring Disorders/Family Counseling (6036) to defendant/offender and one (1) or more family members.
+The vendor may meet with family members without the defendant/offender present with USPO/USPSO approval.

-- b.
-Practitioners providing integrated treatment services for co-occurring disorders must be a licensed/certified psychiatrist, psychologist, masters or doctoral level practitioner who meets the standards of practice established by his/her state's regulatory board and are trained in working toward the recovery of clients with co-occurring disorders; - c.
-Practitioners use integrated treatment approaches deemed successful with individuals with co-occurring psychiatric and substance abuse disorders; - d.
-Practitioners develop a treatment plan which includes: (1) short and long-term goals the defendants/offenders will be attempting to achieve; (2) measurable objectives which relate to the achievement of the corresponding goals and objectives; (3) type and frequency of services to be received; (4) specific criteria for treatment completion and the anticipated time-frame; and (5) documentation of treatment plan review, at least every 90 days, to include the following: defendant's/offender's input, continued need for treatment, and information on family and any significant other involvement (i.e., community support programs, etc.)
+b.
+Practitioners providing integrated treatment services for co-occurring disorders must be a licensed/certified psychiatrist, psychologist, masters or doctoral level practitioner who meets the standards of practice established by his/her state's regulatory board and are trained in working toward the recovery of clients with co-occurring disorders;

+c.
+Practitioners use integrated treatment approaches deemed successful with individuals with co-occurring psychiatric and substance abuse disorders;

+d.
+Practitioners develop a treatment plan which includes: (1) short and longterm goals the defendants/offenders will be attempting to achieve; (2) measurable objectives which relate to the achievement of the corresponding goals and objectives; (3) type and frequency of services to be received; (4) specific criteria for treatment completion and the anticipated time-frame; and (5) documentation of treatment plan review, at least every 90 days, to include the following: defendant's/offender's input, continued need for treatment, and information on family and any significant other involvement (i.e., community support programs, etc.)

-NOTE: After every update, or at least every 90 days, the treatment plan should be attached to the monthly treatment report provided to the USPO/USPSO.
+NOTE: Initially and after every update, or at least every 90 days, the treatment plan should be attached to the monthly treatment report provided to the USPO/USPSO.